 The Goucher Poll is a member of the Association of Academic Survey Research Organizations.

-- Press Release #2 and Poll Results (Democratic Presidential and Senatorial Primaries)
+- Press Release and Poll Results (Senate and Presidential Candidates, political conversations and friends)

 Press Contact Information:

 Office of Communications